Building Permits

 Find more information about fees and how to submit permit applications.

 Home renovations are interior changes to your home.
 The types of permits you require depend on the renovations you are doing.
-Before you begin a project, check what permits you need, and what documents you must provide.

 A homeowner can apply for their own permits if they are doing their own renovations.
 Or, a contractor may apply for the permits if they hold a valid business licence.